 - Multiple Redemption Options: Whereas some cash-back credit cards only let you redeem for statement credits, the Chase Freedom also gives you the option to cash in your points for gift cards, travel, merchandise, and more.

 - Cardholder Perks: The Chase Freedom offers a generous selection of consumer protections and free insurance products that you won’t find with most other cash-back credit cards.
+You can also activate a three-month membership that will waive DoorDash food delivery fees.
 (More on that later in this review.)